Nike, Inc.: Forced Uyghur labor allegations

 In December 2021, the European Center for Constitutional and Human Rights filed a criminal complaint in a Dutch court against Nike and other brands, alleging that they benefited from the use of forced Uyghur labor in Xinjiang.
+In July 2023, the Canadian Ombudsperson for Responsible Enterprise opened an investigation into Nike to probe allegations of forced Uyghur labor in its supply chain.
+Research of the social democratic party in the European Parliament, the Sheffield Hallam University and further groups accused Nike in 2023 of using forced labor camps exploiting Muslim Uyghurs in China provided by the Anhui Huamao Group Co., Ltd. for production.

+Welfare of animals used in sourcing

+Following criticism from animal rights groups, Nike declared its intent in 2023 to phase out the use of wool sourced from lambs that had been subjected to mulesing, a controversial practice involving the removal of skin from live lambs.

+Also in 2023, Nike pledged to eliminate the use of kangaroo leather in favor of a synthetic alternative, in response to animal activists' charge that the killing of kangaroos was unethical.

 Environmental record

-In 2007, New England-based environmental organization Clean Air-Cool Planet ranked Nike among the top three companies (out of 56) in a survey of climate-friendly companies.
+In 2007, New England–based environmental organization Clean Air-Cool Planet ranked Nike among the top three companies (out of 56) in a survey of climate-friendly companies.

 Recycling

 Nike has also been praised for its Nike Grind program, which closes the product lifecycle, by groups such as Climate Counts.

 Since 1993, Nike has worked on its Reuse-A-Shoe program.
 This program is Nike's longest-running program that benefits both the environment and the community by collecting old athletic shoes of any type in order to process and recycle them.
 The material that is produced is then used to help create sports surfaces such as basketball courts, running tracks, and playgrounds.
 Nike France made their Reuse-A-Shoe program available online so that they could make it easier for consumers to send in their old shoes.
 In 2017, it was estimated that 28,000,000 shoes were collected since its start in 1993.
 Nike limited the mail-in option of the program because they are aware that the emissions from shipping would offset the good, they are trying to do.
 They work with the National Recycling Coalition to help limit transportation of recycled shoes.
 During transportation most of the vehicles that are used are using diesel or fuel oil.
 Diesel oil emits 22.44 pounds of Carbon Dioxide per gallon.

 A campaign that Nike began for Earth Day 2008 was a commercial that featured basketball star Steve Nash wearing Nike's Trash Talk Shoe, which had been constructed in February 2008 from pieces of leather and synthetic leather waste from factory floors.
 The Trash Talk Shoe also featured a sole composed of ground-up rubber from a shoe recycling program.
 Nike claims this is the first performance basketball shoe that has been created from manufacturing waste, but it only produced 5,000 pairs for sale.